Cool colors and sharp looks won't protect your skull when accidents happen. The best dirt bike helmets are a no-brainer for brain protection off-road.

 Bell MX-9 Mips

-5. Klim F5 Koroyd
+7. Klim F5 Koroyd

-You know you can expect quality from the folks at Klim, and as their flagship dirtbike helmet, the F5 cuts no corners in terms of quality, technology, and protection.
-With an impressive ECE and DOT safety certification, this lid is as at home on the racetrack as it is pulling dual sport duty on pavement.
+You know you can expect quality from the folks at Klim, and as their flagship dirtbike helmet, the Klim F5 cuts no corners in terms of quality, technology, and protection.

 The first thing you'll notice when you slide the F5 on is its weight.
 This dirtbike helmet weighs in well under 3 pounds in a size large, which is pretty spectacular considering what lies beneath its full carbon shell.

-Dual density EPS foam, Koroyd impact protection, and a MIPS liner all work in sync to deliver an incredibly safe and well designed helmet.
+Dual density EPS foam, Koroyd impact protection, and a MIPS liner all work in sync to deliver an incredibly safe and well-designed helmet.

 CHECK PRICE: